Jose Montalvan: Legacy

 In 2011, there was a proposal to rename Camp Evangelista after Montalvan in recognition of contribution to the Philippines' pushback against to the Japanese during the World War II.
 The proposal's proponents believe that it is apt to rename the camp in honor of someone who is also a native of Cagayan de Oro.

 Personal life

-Montalvan was married to Mercedes Acero Roa with whom he had six children.
+Montalvan was married to Mercedes Acero Roa with whom he had six children, Marietta, Daisy, Annabel, Eduardo, Consuelo & Antonio..

 Awards

 Montalvan received the following honors and recognitions: